PalakVanjara/PalakVanjara/README.md

 - 🔭 Working on **college & practice projects**
 - 👯 Looking to collaborate on projects that **improve my skills**

-> 💡 *I believe consistency beats talent.
+-I believe consistency beats talent.
-I write code to solve real problems and learn something new every day.*
+-I write code to solve real problems and learn something new every day.*

 ---